Ab...Bas!: Production

 The song "Tu Ishq Mera Hai" was shot at a floating market in Bangkok.

 Reception

 A critic from Rediff.com wrote that "A single viewing is sure to give you a splitting headache".
 Taran Adarsh of Bollywood Hungama wrote that "On the whole, the target audience for AB?
 BAS! are the masses and it should keep them content".
 Subhash K. Jha of IANS wrote that "Ab...Bas! is the kind of phoney film about a social conscience that pricks the bubble of its whitewashed intentions".
-A critic from Full Hyderabad wrote that "Surprisingly, sometimes, just sometimes, they actually make such movies - movies that make the life of any reviewer difficult as he runs amuck looking for superlatives".